Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Introduction

-Through these capabilities, RA achieves notable performance gains in wireless communication systems, particularly in terms of adaptive interference circumvention, beam focusing, and coverage extension, as illustrated in Fig.~\ref{fig_intro_RAfunction}.
-For instance, as the interference typically comes from specific directions, RA can physically rotate its antenna boresight away from those directions to avoid interference, thereby reducing reliance on sophisticated signal processing techniques.
-In conventional systems, beamforming is typically realized at the array level by applying complex-valued weights to identical transmitted symbols across multiple antennas, enabling directional transmission through coherent superposition and cancellation of radiated signals (see Fig.~\ref{fig:RA_archtec}).
-Building upon conventional beamforming, RA arrays can further reorient each individual antenna's radiation power distribution to achieve sharper beam focusing.
-Furthermore, RA arrays can dynamically adjust antenna orientations to flexibly extend the effective communication coverage across a much wider 3D space without increasing the transmit power or requiring denser infrastructure deployment.
-This capability allows coverage of users and targets distributed across different altitudes and spatial regions, which is particularly desirable in low-altitude ISAC and space-air-ground integrated networks (SAGIN).
-Moreover, in hybrid configurations where RAs are co-deployed with fixed-sector antenna arrays, the flexible reorientation capability of RAs can complement the static coverage of fixed-sector antennas by effectively mitigating blind spots and enhancing link reliability, especially in distributed or irregular deployment scenarios.
+Through antenna rotation capability, RA achieves notable performance gains in wireless communication systems, particularly in adaptive interference circumvention, beam focusing, and coverage extension, as illustrated in Fig.~\ref{fig_intro_RAfunction}. {For instance, since interference typically originates from specific directions, RAs can reorient their antenna boresights away from those directions, thereby reducing reliance on sophisticated signal processing for interference suppression.
+Conventionally, beamforming is achieved by applying complex-valued weights to identical transmitted symbols across multiple antennas in the array, thus enabling directional transmission through coherent superposition and cancellation (see Fig.~\ref{fig:RA_archtec}).
+Building upon conventional beamforming, RA arrays can further reorient each individual antenna’s radiation pattern to achieve much sharper beam focusing.} Furthermore, RA arrays can dynamically adjust antenna orientations to flexibly extend effective communication coverage across a wide 3D space without increasing transmit power or requiring denser infrastructure.
+This capability supports users and targets distributed across different altitudes and spatial regions, which is particularly desirable in low-altitude ISAC and space-air-ground integrated networks (SAGINs).
+Moreover, in hybrid configurations where RAs are co-deployed with fixed-sector antenna arrays, RAs’ reorientation capability can complement static coverage by mitigating blind spots and enhancing link reliability in distributed or irregular deployments.